-GCSE grade 6 in Economics OR, for those who have not studied Economics previously, GCSE grade 6 in Mathematics.
+GCSE grade 6 in Economics OR, for those who have not studied Economics previously, GCSE grade 6 in English.
+(A grade 6 in Mathematics is desirable).

 Accountancy, Banking, Business Finance, Economics, International Business Economics, Mathematics, Politics, Statistics.

 English Literature (AQA)